top of page

 I have never been to the mountains.
 Will the altitude be a problem?

 It depends on your age and your physical condition.
 Generally speaking, our guests feel comfortable here and adjust to the altitude within the first few days.
-In case of an emergency, which has only happened twice in 13 years, to a woman who was 67 years old, and to a man in his 50th, both had to be taken to a local clinic to breathe oxygen on the day of arrival.
-We recommend drinking coca tea which helps with altitude.
+To most people, it's not even an issue.
+But there were a few, who had a harder time adjusting.
+In case of an emergency, which has only happened twice in 14 years, to a woman who was 67 years old, and to a man in his 50th, both had to be taken to a local clinic to breathe oxygen on the day of arrival.
+In the case of the woman, this was a real emergency, and her oxygen level dropped to the mid-80s when I took her to the hospital to get oxygen.
+She was the only case when we had to terminate our guest's stay due to altitude sickness and request her to leave the mountains immediately to the lower altitude.
+She flew to Lima on the third day.
+The other man mentioned above, in my view, had an anxiety attack while feeling a slight shortness of breath.
+Nevertheless, I took him to a local hospital, where after 20 minutes of oxygen mask, he was released and began his healing journey the next day.
+He didn't have any issues after.
 After a few days in the mountains, most people begin to feel at ease and enjoy the clean mountain air.

 We also have had one guest in his 60ths who suffered from chronic asthma all his life, using steroids a few times daily, and he did incredibly well here.
 I share his interesting healing story in some of my books.